 2020 has been a breakout year for British country music star, Tommy Atkins.
 Following three consecutive chart-toppers in the U.K, New Zealand and Canada, the singer-songwriter is now gearing up for the release of his first EP: Kiss Me, Cowboy.

-The track was recorded in Nashville by producer Dr Ford and features 2020 GRAMMY winner, Michael Cleveland, on fiddle; legendary pedal steel player, Smith Curry (Dolly Parton, Taylor Swift), and Chris Condon on guitars (Billy Ray Cyrus).
-The song was mastered by GRAMMY-nominated engineer, Pete Lyman, for Infrasonic Sound (Chris Stapleton, Brandi Carlile, Sturgill Simpson).
+The tracks were recorded in Nashville by producer Dr Ford and feature 2020 GRAMMY winner, Michael Cleveland, on fiddle; legendary steel and dobro player, Smith Curry (Dolly Parton, Taylor Swift), and Chris Condon on guitars and banjo (Billy Ray Cyrus).
+The EP was mastered by GRAMMY-nominated engineer, Pete Lyman, for Infrasonic Sound (Chris Stapleton, Brandi Carlile).

 “I am extremely proud of these songs and the world-class musicians that have brought them to life in the studio,” said Atkins.
 “I hope everyone can find something of themselves in these stories of life and love and the loss of both.”

 The title track tackles the subjects of homophobia and young love and will serve as Atkins’ next radio single.

 “I have a totally supportive family, but a lot of people I’ve known didn’t have that growing up.
 Often an LGBTQ+ person will discover this when they come out to their family after falling in love for the first time.
 So not only are they dealing with the rollercoaster of emotions that young love brings, but they’re also dealing with rejection from those they were raised by.
 It’s a lot, and I wanted to write a song that spoke to that.”